Norovirus Prevention and Treatment

 • Urine:

-• Kids should urinate more than 4 times a day.
+• Kids should urinate more than 4 times daily or at least every 6 hours.

 • Babies should have a nice, full, wet diaper at least every 4-6 hours.